Haider-Zia/nextjs-weather-app/README.md

-This is a project I created to introduce myself to the new folder structure in Next JS version 13.4
+This is a project I created to introduce myself to the folder structure in Next JS version 13.4